Emergency and Rehabilitation Care Helps Young Woman Recover from Serious Accident

 She was hit and lay unconscious in the water while her brother frantically tried to administer CPR.
 A paramedic boat came to the scene and she eventually was transported by AirMed to University of Utah Hospital

 Ottley learned the extent of her injuries—a broken back, pelvis and sacrum; a brain injury, as well as the removal of her spleen and part of her intestines.
 She was on life support for five days, in a coma for six days, in the ICU for 12 days, and in the hospital for a total of 35 days.

-Her recovery was long and grueling, but the care team at U of U Hospital was with her every step of the way.
+Her recovery was long and grueling, but the care team at University Hospital was with her every step of the way.
 “They were incredible.
 The doctors, the nurses, the therapists—everyone,” says Ottley.
 She fondly recalls her nurse and care coordinator Jodi.
 “She was an amazing nurse and always there to help me.
 I weighed 128 pounds when I arrived and got down to 97 pounds.
 They were trying to get me off my feeding tube, so I needed to eat and drink to get enough nutrients.
 I remember she asked me what my favorite ice cream was and I told her Rocky Road.
 The next day she showed up in my room with Rocky Road and got me to eat.”

 Ottley also credits her physical therapist Sarah with being able to walk again.
 “I probably wouldn’t be able to walk today if it wasn’t for her.
 She pushed me when I wanted to give up.
 She knew I was strong and what potential I had and she forced me to keep going.”